n0um3n4/n0um3n4/README.md

 🤖:

-- I don't like title.
-So, instead of call me myself a Jr., Sr., etc, I prefer to say I'm a Elixir developer.
+- I don't like titles.
+So, instead of call me myself a Jr., Sr., etc, I prefer to say I'm a Elixir/Rust developer.

-- I don't call myself Engineer.
+- I don't call myself an Engineer.
 I studied physics.
 I majored in physics.
 For better or for worse, I didn't majored in computer science.

 - I write backend code in **Elixir**, **Ruby**, and **PHP**.

 - I love **Rust** and **Elixir**.

+- I have no issue in telling how great I fail and how stupid I am.

 - If you want to talk to me about how to conquer the galaxy (no joking), you can email me `email [at] aloui.se`.